Shoe Dog Book Review

 Long Lasting Relationships

-One of the key themes within this memoir is the importance of connections and long-lasting partnerships (these often stem from friendships).
+One of the key themes in this memoir is the importance of connections and long-lasting partnerships (often rooted in friendship).
 But he also stresses the importance of a ‘team’.
 Phil references his former track coach (Bill Bowerman) and his first employees – all of whom quickly became a band of swoosh-crazed brothers.

 It Is Never Smooth Sailing